Authors: Kenneth D. Mankoff1,2, Fabien Maussion3

 The above figure provide a qualitative view of overlapping masks in two regions of Antarctica.
 The figures below show a quantitative display of more masks and what areas of each mask either overlaps the other masks, or is outside of the other masks.

 Figure 11:Overlapping areas between masks on X axis and on Y axis in Antarctica.
 Scale (both number and color) is logarithmic.
 The diagonal is the area of a product (100 % overlap with itself).
 Of interest, the dark (low values) in the column over ‘peripheral@RGI’ shows overlap between RGI peripheral region and all other products.
-This overlap is sometimes small (~103 or 1000 km2), but sometimes 10 or 100 times as large (e.g. 105 km2).
+This overlap is sometimes small (~10 or 1000 km), but sometimes 10 or 100 times as large (e.g., 10 km).

 Data available as a csv file.